Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Experimental results

 \subsection{Results}

-Table~\ref{table:randomexp1} reports the results of our first set of experiments.
-For \textsf{KADABRA}, we have set $\epsilon$ and $\delta$ to 0.01 and 0.1, respectively\footnote{For given values of $\epsilon$ and $\delta$, \textsf{KADABRA} computes the {\em normalized betweenness} of the vertices of the graph within an error $\epsilon$ with a probability at least $1-\delta$.
+Table~\ref{table:1000random} reports the results of our first set of experiments.
+For \textsf{KADABRA}, we have set $\epsilon$ and $\delta$ to $0.01$ and $0.1$, respectively\footnote{For given values of $\epsilon$ and $\delta$, \textsf{KADABRA} computes the {\em normalized betweenness} of the vertices of the graph within an error $\epsilon$ with a probability at least $1-\delta$.
 The {\em normalized betweenness} of a vertex is its betweenness score divided by $|V(G)|\cdot\left(|V(G)|-1\right)$.
 Therefore, we multiply the scores computed by \textsf{KADABRA} by $|V(G)|\cdot\left(|V(G)|-1\right)$. }.
-Over each dataset, we choose 5 vertices at random and run our algorithm for any of these vertices.
-This table has a column, called "A/E", where "A" means the computed score by our proposed algorithm is exact (hence, the approximation error is $0$) and "E" means that $\mathcal{RV}$ is larger than $1000$, therefore, the approximate algorithm has been employed.
-For the \textsf{BCD} algorithm, we measure both "Time" and "$\text{Time}_{\mathcal{RV}}$", where "$\text{Time}_{\mathcal{RV}}$" is the time of computing $\mathcal{RV}$ and "Time" is the running time of the other parts of the algorithm.
-The total running time of \textsf{BCD} is the sum of "Time" and "$\text{Time}_{\mathcal{RV}}$".
-As can be seen in Table~\ref{table:randomexp1}, for most of the randomly picked up vertices, $\mathcal{RV}$ is very small and it can be computed very efficiently.
-This gives exact results in a very short time, less than $3$ seconds in total.
-In all these cases, \textsf{KADABRA}, while spends considerably more time, simply estimates the scores as $0$ (therefore, its approximation error is $100\%$).
-The randomly picked up vertices belong to the different ranges of betweenness scores, including high, medium and low.
+Then from each dataset we choose $1000$ vertices uniformly at random and run \textsf{BCD} for any of these vertices.
+For the \textsf{BCD} algorithm, we report both "Avg. time" and "$\text{Avg. time}_{\mathcal{RV}}$", where "$\text{Avg. time}_{\mathcal{RV}}$" is the average of run times of computing $\mathcal{RV}$ and "Avg. time" is the average of run times of the other parts of the algorithm.
+The average total running time of \textsf{BCD} is the sum of "Avg. time" and "$\text{Avg. time}_{\mathcal{RV}}$".
+We also report "Avg. error", which is the average of empirical approximation errors (defined in Equation~\ref{eq:vertexerror}), and "$\%$exact" that presents the percentage of the vertices for which \textsf{BCD} computes betweenness scores exactly, hence, their approximation error is $0$.
+We remind that if $|\mathcal{RV}| \geq 1000$, approximate \textsf{BCD} is used, otherwise, exact \textsf{BCD} is employed.
+As can be seen in the table, \textsf{BCD} estimates betweenness centrality of a single vertex much faster and with much less error.
+It is notable that in most cases, \textsf{BCD} computes the exact score within a tiny time, whereas \textsf{KADABRA} estimates the score with a large error within a much longer time.

+In order to investigate the behavior of the algorithms more deeply, over each dataset we choose $5$ vertices at random and report their results in Table~\ref{table:randomexp1}.
+This table has a column, called "A/E", where "E" means that the computed score by \textsf{BCD} is exact (hence, the approximation error is $0$) and "A" means that $\mathcal{RV}$ is larger than $1000$, therefore approximate \textsf{BCD} has been employed.